gustafnk/microservice-websites/index.md

 There are a few more features in &lt;h-include&gt; that you can read about its [GitHub page](https://github.com/gustafnk/h-include).

+##### Drawbacks <a name="drawbacks"></a>

+In order to use &lt;h-include&gt;, we need to conditionally load a polyfill for Custom Elements, for those browsers that don’t support Custom Elements.
+There are a few polyfills to choose from but one property that unites them all is that they drop support for Internet Explorer around version 9 or 10.

-##### How to avoid a brief flash of fallback content <a name="how-to-avoid-a-brief-flash-of-fallback-content"></a>
+### How to avoid a brief flash of fallback content <a name="how-to-avoid-a-brief-flash-of-fallback-content"></a>

-Even if our web servers usually responds fast, we’d like to avoid to show a brief flash of fallback content for our &lt;h-include&gt;s.
-Here’s an example of how to do it:
+Even if our web servers usually responds fast, we’d like to avoid to show a brief flash of fallback content for our hincludes &lt;h-include&gt;s.
+Here’s an example of how to do it with &lt;h-include&gt;s:

 ```
 <!-- Put this code before the first h-include or in the <head> element -->